 Project Citizenship began as the Greater Boston Citizenship Initiative, a collaboration of community partners in Massachusetts seeking to increase naturalization rates in Massachusetts.
 The initiative was created by a committed group of immigrant, community-based, and direct service organizations to educate immigrants about the benefits of citizenship and to provide the services and resources necessary for eligible legal permanent residents (LPRs) to overcome the barriers to naturalization.

-Project Citizenship’s mission is to educate immigrants about the benefits of citizenship, and to help eligible, permanent residents to overcome barriers to naturalization.
+Project Citizenship’s mission is to educate immigrants about the benefits of citizenship, and to help eligible, legal permanent residents to overcome barriers to naturalization.

+According to the U.S. Department of Homeland Security, only 10% of the eligible 220,800 LPRs became citizens in Massachusetts each of the last ten years.
+Currently, there are approximately 268,000+ LPRs in Massachusetts who are eligible to become U.S. citizens but have not completed the process.
 The significant number of eligible persons not becoming U.S. citizens is at odds with the benefits of obtaining such status.
 Citizenship confers important rights, including eligibility for certain federal jobs, federal grants and scholarships, and other federal public benefits.
 But most importantly, citizenship helps build stronger, more united communities by encouraging civic participation, engagement, and a more representational government.
 Naturalized immigrants are voting in increasing numbers.